 Question 90: If no, do you support increasing the fee by a smaller amount (at a level less than full cost recovery) and if so, what should the fee increase be?
 For example, a 50% increase to the householder fee would increase the application fee from £258 to £387.
 If Yes, please explain in the text box what you consider an appropriate fee increase would be.

 No. Local authority consideration of planning applications should be a public service and funded out of general local taxation and not subject to fees.
+Local authorities should be required to demonstrate that they are providing a cost-efficient and timely service, including review of salaries of senior local government officials responsible for delivery of this service

 Question 91: If we proceed to increase householder fees to meet cost recovery, we have estimated that to meet cost-recovery, the householder application fee should be increased to £528.
 Do you agree with this estimate?